zinc-sig/affairs/rfd/templates/prototype.md

 Will this RFD have implications for the web UI?
 If so, be sure to collaborate with a frontend engineer and/or product designer.
 They can add UI design assets (user flows, wireframes, mockups or prototypes) to this document, and if changes are substantial, they may wish to create a separate RFD to dive further into details on the UI changes.

 ## Style Notes
 All RFDs should follow similar styling and structure to ease reading.
-"Beautiful is better" is a core principle of HashiCorp and we care about the details.

 ### Heading Styles
+"Heading 1" is reserved for the title of the RFD.

 "Heading 2" should be used for section titles.
-We do not use "Heading 1" because aesthetically the text is too large.

 "Heading 3" should be used for sub-sections.